 Use holiday activities as a way to enhance respect for religions and traditions different from one’s own, but stress common themes, as well.
 For example, many holidays focus on festivals of light, including Christmas, Chanukah and Kwanzaa.
 By connecting holiday themes, you communicate that all holidays are a valid expression of cultural and religious pride.

 There are often school-wide events such as assemblies, choral presentations, plays and fairs that take place during the winter holidays.
 Sometimes schools will host a holiday concert that includes mostly Christmas songs and one Chanukah and/or Kwanzaa song in the program.
-Be balanced and inclusive in your approach and do not endorse one religion or holiday over another.
-If you are putting on a holiday concert, be sure to include a relatively equal number of Christmas, Chanukah and Kwanzaa songs and be careful to not select songs with overtly religious themes.
+Be inclusive in your approach and do not endorse one religion or holiday over another.
+If you are putting on a holiday concert, be sure to include songs about Christmas, Chanukah and Kwanzaa songs and be careful to not select songs with overtly religious themes.
 Songs should be chosen for their educational purposes, such as learning about rhythm, harmony, musical construction, etc. When you plan your decoration of hallways, classrooms and outside the school building, make sure to include all the holidays or choose decorations which are more general in nature, such as lights (candles) or snowflakes.
 Similarly, if you decide to discuss and read books about the winter holidays, be inclusive of all the holidays we celebrate during this time of year.

 And always remember that while this time of year may include gift giving, many families are on a limited budget and are not able to celebrate in this way.
 Instead, focus on traditions, history, culture and our connection to each other.

 In addition to these considerations, there are laws regarding the constitutionality of permissible religious holiday observance in the public schools.
 (See Religion in the Public Schools: Teaching About Religious Holidays–“The December Dilemma.”)